-If the underwriters exercise their option to purchase additional shares of common stock in this offering in full at the assumed offering price of \$ per share, which is the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be approximately \$ per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$ per share.
+If the underwriters exercise their option to purchase 756,000 additional shares of common stock in this offering in full at the offering price of \$23.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, the as adjusted net tangible book value per share after this offering would be approximately \$8.50 per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$14.50 per share.

-The following table summarizes, on the pro forma as adjusted basis described above, as of March 31, 2020, the number of shares of common stock purchased from us, the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by investors purchasing shares in this offering at the offering price of \$ per share, which is the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on an as adjusted basis described above, as of September 30, 2020, the number of shares of common stock purchased from us, the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by investors purchasing shares in this offering at the offering price of \$23.00 per share, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.